-The CRA has stated that it generally treats cryptocurrency (which includes bitcoin) like a commodity for purposes of the Tax Act.
+The CRA has stated that it generally treats cryptocurrency (which includes ETH) like a commodity for purposes of the Tax Act.
 The CRA has also expressed the opinion that gains (or losses) of mutual fund trusts resulting from transactions in commodities should generally be treated for tax purposes as ordinary income rather than as capital gains, although the treatment in each particular case remains a question of fact to be determined having regard to all the circumstances.
-As the ETF intends to be a long-term holder of bitcoin, the Manager anticipates that the ETF will generally treat gains (or losses) as a result of any disposition of bitcoin as capital gains (or capital losses) although, depending on the circumstances, the ETF may instead include the full amount in (or deduct the full amount from) income
+As the ETF intends to be a long-term holder of ETH, the Manager anticipates that the ETF will generally treat gains (or losses) as a result of any disposition of ETH as capital gains (or capital losses) although, depending on the circumstances, the ETF may instead include the full amount in (or deduct the full amount from) income.

 If the ETF realizes capital gains as a result of a transfer or disposition of its property undertaken to permit a redemption or exchange of Units by a Unitholder, all or a portion of the amount received by the Unitholder may be designated and treated for income tax purposes as a distribution to the Unitholder out of such capital gains rather than being treated as proceeds of disposition of the Units.
-Legislative proposals released by the Minister of Finance (Canada) on July 30, 2019 proposed amendments to the Tax Act that would deny the ETF a deduction for the portion of a capital gain designated to a Unitholder on a redemption or exchange of Units that is greater than the Unitholder's accrued gain on those Units, where the Unitholder's proceeds of disposition are reduced by the designation.
+Legislative proposals released by the Minister of Finance (Canada) on July 30, 2019 proposed amendments to the Tax Act that would deny the ETF a deduction for the portion of a capital gain on those Units, where the Unitholder's proceeds of disposition are reduced by the designation.
 If such Tax Amendments are enacted in their current form, and once such Tax Amendments come into effect, any taxable capital gains that would otherwise have been designated to redeeming or exchanging unitholders may be made payable to the remaining, non-redeeming Unitholders to ensure the ETF will not be liable for non-refundable income tax thereon.
 Accordingly, the amounts of taxable distributions made to Unitholder may be greater than they would have been in the absence of such amendments.
 As currently proposed, such Tax Amendments would apply to the ETF as of its first taxation year.
 However, it is understood that, in response to inquiries from industry participants, the Department of Finance (Canada) is considering delaying the effective date of such Tax Amendments with respect to allocations of capital gains until the end of 2021.